 8.5.2.1.
 Text

 8.5.2.1.1.
-Text Length: Slide messages should be designed to be read in roughly 10 seconds.
+Text Length: Bulletin messages should be designed to be read in roughly 10 seconds.
 Keep text limited to title, Subtitle, location, time, and simple call-to-action.
 Paragraphs are not going to be read, so don’t use them.

 8.5.2.1.2.
 Overlapping Text: Text should not run into any of the wayfinding design elements (aka the red bar at the bottom).
 If the text bleeds into the red bar it becomes illegible and will be asked to take down.